 Yes.
 And in some cases, it’s even more important to wear sunglasses in cold weather.

-5. Sunglasses and goggles prevent snow blindness
+5. Sunglasses and goggles may prevent snow blindness

 Many winter sport activities also usually take place at high altitudes, where the sun’s UV rays are stronger.

-When combined, reflective surfaces and high altitudes double your risk of getting sunburned eyes.
+When combined, reflective surfaces and high altitudes can double your risk of getting sunburned eyes.
 This temporary loss of vision is also known as “snow blindness” or photokeratitis.

-How to find your perfect winter sunglasses
+How to find winter sunglasses

 READ NEXT: How climate may affect eyes and vision